algorandfoundation/specs/dev/crypto.md

 _version_ is a 8-bit constant value of 0

-_participantCommitment_ is a 64-bit string represents the vector commitment root on the participant array
+_participantCommitment_ is a 512-bit string represents the vector commitment root on the participant array

-_LnProvenWeight_ is a 8-bit string represents the value of the $\ln(ProvenWeight)$ with 16 bits of precision (TODO: LINK weights paper here  HERE)
+_LnProvenWeight_ is a 8-bit string represents the value of the $\ln(ProvenWeight)$ with 16 bits of precision [SNARK-Friendly  Weight Threshold Verification][weight-threshold]

 _signatureCommitment_ is a 512-bit string represents the vector commitment root on the signature array

 _singedWeight_ is a 64-bit integer represents the state proof signed weight

-_stateproofMessageHash_ is a 256-bit string represents the message that would be verified by the state proof. (would be the hash result of the state proof message)
+_stateproofMessageHash_ is a 256-bit string represents the message that would be verified by the state proof. (it would be the hash result of the state proof message)

 We compute: \newline